rjkinhighlands/sequelizedBurger/README.md

 # sequelizedBurger

-Node, Express, Handlebars, and MyS!L burger app that allows user to select a burger or side and then 'devour' it.
+Node, Express, Handlebars, and MySQL app that allows user to select a burger and then 'devour' it.
 This uses the Sequelize ORM rather than raw MySQL queries.

 ## Technologies used